Anmoldureha/polymarket-trading-bot-strategies/WEBSOCKET_ENABLED.md

 - WebSocket connected but no updates received

 **Solutions:**
+1. Asset IDs are fetched from market data when subscribing
-1. Check if markets are subscribed
+2. Check if markets have been queried (triggers subscription)
-2. Verify WebSocket message format
+3. Verify WebSocket message format in logs
-3. Check logs for subscription confirmations
+4. Check for `book` or `price_change` events in logs

 ### High API Usage